skip to content

 Pier Park

-- WonderWorks — an "upside-down house" attraction with interactive exhibits, a ropes course, and laser tag.
-Kids love it.
+On the east end of the strip, WonderWorks is an "upside-down house" attraction with interactive exhibits, a ropes course, and laser tag.
+Great for older kids and a solid rainy-day option.

 Shipwreck Island Water Park